microsoft/vscode-docs/docs/editor/tasks.md

 ## Output behavior

-Sometimes you will want to control how the terminal window behaves when running tasks.
+Sometimes you want to control how the Integrated Terminal panel behaves when running tasks.
 For instance, you may want to maximize editor space and only look at task output if you think there is a problem.
 The behavior of the terminal can be controled using the `presentation` property of a task.
 It offers the following properties:

-- **reveal**: Controls whether the terminal is brought to front.
+- **reveal**: Controls whether the Integrated Terminal panel is brought to front.
 Valid values are:
-  - *always* - The output window is always brought to front.
+  - *always* - The panel is always brought to front.
 This is the default.
-  - *never* - The user must explicitly bring the terminal window to the front using the  **View** > **Integrated Terminal** command (`kb(workbench.action.output.toggleTerminal)`).
+  - *never* - The user must explicitly bring the terminal panel to the front using the  **View** > **Integrated Terminal** command (`kb(workbench.action.output.toggleTerminal)`).
-  - *silent* - The output window is brought to front only if the output is not scanned for errors and warnings.
+  - *silent* - The terminal panel is brought to front only if the output is not scanned for errors and warnings.
 - **focus**: Controls whether the teminal is taking input focus or not.
 Default is `false`.
 - **echo**: Controls whether the executed command is echoed in the terminal.
 Default is `true`.
 - **panel**: Controls whether the terminal instance is shared between task runs.
 Possible values are: